Safeguard the Nation and protect the environment with expert engineering and water resource solutions.

 Our military and civilian engineers, scientists and other specialists work hand in hand as leaders in engineering and environmental matters.
 Our diverse workforce of biologists, engineers, geologists, hydrologists, natural resource managers and other professionals meets the demands of changing times and requirements as a vital part of America's Army.

 Navigation channels for the Ports of Los Angeles and Long Beach account for a majority of West Coast trade and shipping.
 Major flood risk management projects include improvements to Prado Dam in Southern California.
 The District is responsible for the operation and maintenance of 16 dams, 14 navigation projects, 13 miles of breakwaters, and 54 miles of flood-control channels.
 The dams and recreation areas host more than 7 million visitors a year.
-Ecosystem restoration projects dorm a significant part of the District's workload; these include the Tres Rios project in the heart of Phoenix and Los Angeles River projects and studies, focused on water quality improvements and passive recreation opportunities along portions of these rivers.
-Military missions at nine installations include construction of a hospital at Fort Irwin, Calif., and F-35 fighter facilities at Luke Air Force Base, Ariz.
+Ecosystem restoration projects form a significant part of the District's workload and include the Los Angeles River project, focused on the restoration of riparian habitat and compatible recreation features.
+Military missions at nine installations include construction of F-35 fighter facilities at Luke Air Force Base, Arizona.
 The District also provides design and construction management support for other federal agencies, such as rehabilitation of infrastructure at VA facilities.